tanuu7-7/CustomerChurnPrediction/README.md

 ## How to Run
 1. Clone the repository.
 2. Install dependencies using `pip install -r requirements.txt`.
-3. Open `notebooks/churn_prediction.ipynb` for a full walkthrough of the analysis.
+3. Open `Customer_Churn_Prediction.ipynb` for a full walkthrough of the analysis.

+## Customer Churn Prediction Project

+You can view the Jupyter Notebook for this project [here](Customer_Churn_Prediction.ipynb).

 ## Results
 - **Accuracy**: 82.115%